Cause and Effect Card Game Activity

 |John spent all day in the kitchen||because all of his friends wanted him to make dinner for them.|

 Step 3: Cut up your papers so that each cause and each effect is on its own card.
-Mix all the cards up, face down, and draw 7 cards each.
-Hold these cards in your hand like playing cards, and pile the rest, face-down, on the table or floor between you and your opponent.
+Mix all the cards up, position them face down, and draw 7 cards each.
+Hold these cards in your hand like playing cards, and pile the rest, keeping them face down, on the table or floor between you and your opponent.
 Take the top card from the pile and place it face up next to the pile so that both people can read it.

-Step 4: Play continues like the card game “Gin,” with a twist.
+Step 4: Play continues like the card game “Gin,” but with a twist.
 Here are the rules:

 - Players may match a cause or effect in their hand with an effect or cause on the upturned middle card, or draw a hidden card from the pile.